sam-goodwin/itty-aws/README.md

 ## Known Issues

-- It only works with Node 18+ because we use Node Fetch APIs.
-You can polyfill to work around this, but we should do better in the library to automatically handle older node versions while still maintaining a minimal bundle size.
-- It has only been tested with some AWS DynamoDB APIs.
-More thorough testing and enumeration of APIs is required.
-- Performance has not been tested - it's possible that our use of Fetch is slower than whatever magic the AWS SDK is doing.
+- Performance has not been tested - it's possible that our use of `https` or `fetch` is slower than whatever magic the AWS SDK is doing.
 - We're still importing some heavy code from the AWS SDK for signing requests - including tslib (for whatever reason).
 We should investigate hand-rolling replacements that don't have these dependencies or at least minimize them.